 - How have you managed adversities in the past?

 In our Positive Psychology Toolkit© we have over 400 tools, made for practitioners, teachers and more.
 Many of these therapy tools can be used to assist clients with coping.
 We will briefly mention a few here.

 1. Acceptance with ice-cubes

 Acceptance is an essential positive coping technique.
 This exercise will allow you to notice your sensations and accept their existence without trying to control or change them.
-There are four steps in this exercise, and you can learn more about it from the Practicing Acceptance with Ice-cubes exercise.
+There are four steps in this exercise, and you can learn more about it from the Practicing Acceptance with Ice-cubes exercise in the Toolkit.